rohitg00/drupal-acorn/README.md

 Let us have a close look at the Acornfile and see what is defined:

 - **Containers**: These containers will be deployed for running Drupal.
 We have two containers, one for Drupal and the other for Mariadb.
-We are setting the environment variables returned from the MariaDB Acorn service for the Dupal container.
+We are setting the environment variables returned from the MariaDB Acorn service for the Drupal container.
 - **Services**: Acorn services are external services your application can utilize.
 In this case, we use the [MariaDB Acorn service](https://github.com/acorn-io/mariadb/pkgs/container/mariadb).

 ## Steps